-PBE IPSAS 13.40(f)(iii)

-There are no restrictions placed on the Ministry by any of the finance leasing arrangements.
+PBE IPSAS 13.40(f)(iii) There are no restrictions placed on the Ministry by any of the finance leasing arrangements.

-Finance lease liabilities are effectively secured, as the rights to the leased asset revert to the lessor in the event of default in payment.
+PBE IPSAS 17.89(a) Finance lease liabilities are effectively secured, because the rights to the leased asset revert to the lessor in the event of default in payment.

-18 Equity
+18. Equity

-Equity is the Crown's investment in the Ministry and is measured as the difference between total assets and total liabilities.
+16. Equity Good practice Accounting policy Equity is the Crown's investment in the Ministry and is measured as the difference between total assets and total liabilities.
 Equity is disaggregated and classified as taxpayers' funds, memorandum accounts, and property revaluation reserves.

-Memorandum accounts

-Memorandum accounts reflect the cumulative surplus or deficit on those departmental services provided that are intended to be fully cost recovered from third parties through fees, levies, or charges.
-The balance of each memorandum account is expected to trend toward zero over time.

-Property revaluation reserves

-These reserves relate to the revaluation of land and buildings to fair value.
+PBE IPSAS 1.95(c) Memorandum accounts Memorandum accounts reflect the cumulative surplus or deficit on those departmental services provided that are intended to be fully cost recovered from third parties through fees, levies, or charges.
+The balance of each memorandum account is expected to trend towards zero over time.
+PBE IPSAS 1.95(c) Property revaluation reserves These reserves relate to the revaluation of land and buildings to fair value.